4383/deprecacheck/README.md

 https//github.com/GrahamDumpleton/wrapt
 ```

-Or retrieve who are the main maintainers of stacks:
+Or retrieve who are the main maintainers of the analyzed stack
+(here in oslo.cache):

 ```sh
 wardoff-freeze oslo.cache --details --filter author --no-separator --no-key